-A Housing Administration Fee of \$50.00 is required of each dormitory resident, which will cover both the Fall and Spring semesters, and is due and payable prior to his or her occupancy in a dormitory room.
+A Housing Administration Fee of \$50.00 is required of each dormitory resident, which will cover both the Fall and Spring semesters, and is due and payable prior to their occupancy in a dormitory room.
 Application, accompanied by the \$50.00 application fee, is submitted to the office of the Campus Support Services.
 Room assignments are made by the Vice President of Student Services.
-The \$50.00 fee is nonrefundable.
+The \$50.00 fee is non-refundable.